-capacities, that they are benefited by sugar and honey, and harmed and destroyed by poison.
+But this is not so, for capacity is of two kinds: natural capacity and acquired capacity.
+The first, which is the creation of God, is purely good-in the creation of God there is no evil; but the acquired capacity has become the cause of the appearance of evil.
+For example, God has created all men in such a manner and has given them such a constitution and such capacities that they are benefited by sugar and honey and harmed and destroyed by poison.
 This nature and constitution is innate, and God has given it equally to all mankind.
-But man begins little by little to accustom himself to poison, by taking a small quantity each day, and gradually increasing it, until he reaches such a point that he cannot live without a gramme of opium every day.
+But man begins little by little to accustom himself to poison by taking a small quantity each day, and gradually increasing it, until he reaches such a point that he cannot live without a gram of opium every day.
 The natural capacities are thus completely perverted.
 Observe how much the natural capacity and constitution can be changed, until by different habits and training they become entirely perverted.
-One does not criticise vicious people because of their innate capacities and nature, but rather for their acquired capacities and nature.
+One does not criticize vicious people because of their innate capacities and nature, but rather for their acquired capacities and nature.

 In creation there is no evil; all is good.
 Certain qualities and natures innate in some men and apparently blameworthy are not so in reality.
-For example, from the beginning of his life you can see in a nursing child the signs of desire, of anger, and of temper.
+For example, from the beginning of his life you can see in a nursing child the signs of greed, of anger and of temper.
 Then, it may be said, good and evil are innate in the reality of man, and this is contrary to the pure goodness of nature and creation.
-The answer to this is that desire. which is to ask for something more, is a praiseworthy quality provided that it is used suitably.
-So, if a man has the desire to acquire science and knowledge, or to become compassionate, generous, and just, it is most praiseworthy.
+The answer to this is that greed, which is to ask for something more, is a praiseworthy quality provided that it is used suitably.
+So if a man is greedy to acquire science and knowledge, or to become compassionate, generous and just, it is most praiseworthy.
 If he exercises his anger and wrath against the bloodthirsty tyrants who are like ferocious beasts, it is very praiseworthy; but if he does not use these qualities in a right way, they are blameworthy.

 Then it is evident that in creation and nature evil does not exist at all; but when the natural qualities of man are used in an unlawful way, they are blameworthy.
-So, if a rich and generous person gives a sum of money to a poor man for his own necessities, and if the poor man spends that sum of money on unlawful things, that will be blameworthy.
+So if a rich and generous person gives a sum of money to a poor man for his own necessities, and if the poor man spends that sum of money on unlawful things, that will be blameworthy.
 It is the same with all the natural qualities of man, which constitute the capital of life; if they be used and displayed in an unlawful way, they become blameworthy.
-Therefore it is clear that creation is purely good.
+Therefore, it is clear that creation is purely good.
 Consider that the worst of qualities and most odious of attributes, which is the foundation of all evil, is lying.
-No worse or more blameworthy quality than this can be imagined to exist; it is the destroyer of all human perfections, and the cause of innumerable vices.
+No worse or more blameworthy quality than this can be imagined to exist; it is the destroyer of all human perfections and the cause of innumerable vices.
 There is no worse characteristic than this; it is the foundation of all evils.
-Notwithstanding all this, if a doctor consoles a sick man by saying: 'Thank God you are better, and there is hope of your recovery,' though these words are contrary to the truth, yet they may become the consolation of the patient and the turning-point of the illness.
+Notwithstanding all this, if a doctor consoles a sick man by saying, "Thank God you are better, and there is hope of your recovery," though these words are contrary to the truth, yet they may become the consolation of the patient and the turning point of the illness.
 This is not blameworthy.